 Try new things and be willing to make mistakes in order to learn.
 Most artists practise for years before they are able to produce something realistic, and they are willing to make many mistakes along the way, likely because the brain rewards learning.
 If you are trying this at home, don’t encourage anything messy with children unless you have time to oversee it.
 There is nothing worse for kids than getting in trouble for something you have encouraged — it can crush their love of art and inhibit creative exploration.

-Try not to talk when you are practising mindful art, and if you are listening to music, choose something without lyrics.
-The parts of the brain activated during visual art are different than those activated for speech generation and language processing.
+Try not to talk when you are practising mindful art and if you are listening to music, choose something without lyrics.
+The parts of the brain activated during visual art are different from those activated for speech generation and language processing.
 Give those overworked parts of the mind a break, and indulge in the calm relaxation that comes from doing so.
-The neuro-chemicals that are released feel good, and that is your brain’s way of thanking you for the experience.
+The neurochemicals that are released feel good and that is your brain’s way of thanking you for the experience.